19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (b) may (whenever imposed) be subsequently varied by the Comptroller.

-(4) The Comptroller may cancel the registration of a person under this paragraph if he does not begin to make taxable supplies by the date specified in his request or if he is in breach of any condition imposed under sub-paragraph (1).
+(4) The Comptroller may cancel the registration of a person under this paragraph if he does not begin to make taxable supplies or receive services mentioned in section 14(1)(a) (as the case may be) by the date specified in his request or if he is in breach of any condition imposed under sub-paragraph (1).

+[Act 52 of 2018 wef 01/01/2019]

 9.—(1) Where a person who is not liable to be registered under this Act and is not already so registered satisfies the Comptroller that he —